 “If you wish to be wealthy, study wealth.” – John Earl Shoaff

-If you’ve been following us for a while, you might have noticed that we keep recommending George S. Clason’s The Richest Man in Babylon when it comes to improving your financial health and getting rich.
+If you’ve been following us for a while, you might have noticed that we keep recommending George S. Clason’s The Richest Man in Babylon when it comes to not just improving your financial health but actually getting and staying rich.

 This is where it comes from.

-So you want to stop living paycheck to paycheck?
-Want to still have money at the end of the month?
-Want to be wealthy beyond your wildest imaginings so that you can start doing the things you want to do not just for yourself but for your family?
+So, if you want to stop living paycheck to paycheck, if you want to never again experience financial stress, if you want to be wealthy beyond your wildest imaginings so that you can start doing the things you want to do not just for yourself but for your family, read this summary and then get yourself a copy of this book.

 The book is